kevin2600-cmd/kevin2600-cmd.github.io/_posts/2024-09-13-Grand-Theft-Auto-A-peek-of-BLE-relay-attack.md

 allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Then we tested it on Tesla Model Y. No surprise here, it open the car doors respectively.
+Next, we tested it on a Tesla Model Y. As expected, it successfully unlocked the car doors.

 ![3](https://github.com/user-attachments/assets/21b7c8cb-4b6c-473c-9aeb-de1e28c1fabd)

 <p align="justify">
 What about the long-distance relay attack?
-To achieve this goal, we have set up a publicly accessible VPN server.
-And running Gattacker on Raspberry PIs instead of the PCs.
+To achieve this, we set up a publicly accessible VPN server and ran Gattacker on Raspberry Pis instead of PCs.
 </p>

 ![4](https://github.com/user-attachments/assets/e1d5e77a-9251-4ec6-bb42-759f8f05bbbd)

 <p align="justify">
-The result is quite amazing; we have not just relayed the traffic over a long distance but crossed the city.
-As shown in the demo, we have successfully opened the door for Tesla in a completely different place.
+The result was quite amazing.
+Not only did we relay the traffic over a long distance, but we also crossed city boundaries.
+As demonstrated in the test, we successfully unlocked a Tesla located in a completely different area.
 </p>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ijio9_WJpH4"